-To attain this mission, the Department of University Safety has an obligation to develop and maintain standards and programs to ensure that its functions are performed in an effective, consistent and fair manner.
-These standards and programs must ultimately encompass all aspects of departmental operation, personnel selection, training and education, assignment and promotion, innovative experimentation, review and evaluation, and a willingness to change to provide for the need of the community and it’s members within the guidelines of the state and the university.
+To attain this mission, the Department of University Safety has an obligation to develop and maintain standards and programs to ensure that its functions are performed in an effective, consistent, and fair manner.
+These standards and programs must ultimately encompass all aspects of departmental operation, personnel selection, training and education, assignment and promotion, innovative experimentation, review and evaluation, and a willingness to adapt to provide for the needs of the community and its members within the guidelines of the state and the University.

 The department’s major responsibilities in carrying out its mission involve the following:

 - Reduce the opportunity for the commission of some crimes through preventative educational programs and patrol.

-- Identify criminal offenders and persons in violation of specific regulations and, where appropriate, to refer the offenders to the legal or administrative systems and participate in the subsequent proceedings.
+- Identify criminal offenders and persons in violation of specific regulations and, when appropriate, to refer the offenders to the legal or administrative systems and participate in the subsequent proceedings.

 - Aid individuals who are in danger of physical harm or who can not care for themselves.

 - Promote the protection of Constitutional guarantees to all members of the community while providing an educational function as to the rights and responsibilities of individuals in a community.

 - Provide a role model of responsibility, accountability and trustworthiness for the members of the community through the actions and statements of each member of the department.